Supply Chain’s Guide to Partnering with Surgeons – Part 3: Speak The Same Language

 Give Surgeons Visuals to Illustrate Solutions

-While healthcare technology companies like Curvo provide powerful clinical supply chain data and dashboard views to help analyze clinical spend, the person presenting results to surgeons needs the right communication skills and mediums to properly articulate the story that case data reveal.
+While healthcare technology companies like Curvo provide powerful clinical supply chain data and dashboard views to help analyze clinical spend, the presenter needs the right communication skills and mediums to properly articulate the story that case data reveal.

-Surgeons will listen to the story — preferably told through a visual representation of the case data while avoiding acronyms and jargon.
-Surgeons want the bottom line and, more importantly, the ability to think independently as they process the information.
+Surgeons will listen to the story, preferably one free of acronyms and jargon, when presented with a visual representation of the case data.
+Give them the bottom line and the ability to think independently as they process the information.

 Sharing information with surgeons should always include a visual data story.
-One study on learning found that three days after a presentation, individuals recalled only 10 to 20% of spoken or written information, while they remembered 65% of information presented visually.
+One study on learning found that three days after a presentation, individuals recalled only 10 to 20% of spoken or written information.
+In contrast, subjects remembered 65% of information presented visually.

 Communicate Your Message Carefully